Publishing My First App

 The three views I had were:

-• Main Page (MainActivity)
+- Main Page (

-• User Management Page (UserManagement)
+) - User Management Page (

-• Player's Game Page (UserView)
+) - Player's Game Page (

-After discussing some ideas with Beep, we came up with the idea to have the app organized with the Main Activity handling the Game.
+.
 When you want to add and remove users to and from the game via the User Management page, the game instance will be passed to that activity.
 Once all users are added or removed, the game instance will be updated then passed back to the Main Activity.

-When a Player gets updated because their score changes, the instance of the Player object should be passed to the User View.
+gets updated because their score changes, the instance of the Player object should be passed to the User View.
 Once it has been updated accordingly, that same object should be passed back to the Main Activity and the game instance should be updated with the "new" player.

 I'm proud of the end result, especially after a bit of a hiccup trying to adjust the already implemented logic to work with the front end technicalities.
 As I learn more about app development, I might have a different opinion, which I find exciting.